 When the mucous membranes of the mouth or genital areas are involved, annular or circular lesions are found, often without symptoms.
-White opalescence reticulated patterns are commonly found which are quite diagnostic.
+White opalescence reticulated patterns are commonly found.

 Several forms of the disease can be very difficult to manage.
 Erosive (ulcerations) lichen planus of the mouth often requires aggressive therapy.
 It can be an extremely painful condition.
 Hypertrophic lichen planus consists of large, thickened, scaly plaques on the pretibial areas (shins) which produce severe itching and without effective therapy, can go on for twenty years or more.